RetirementHow To Create Your Retirement Checklist

 Retirement Discussions

-I would sit with your children and the power of attorney to discuss with them everything they need to know before you retire and in the event, you find out you are sick with a life-long illness.
+I would sit with your children and a power of attorney to discuss with them everything they need to know before you retire and in the event you find out you are sick with a life-long illness.

-Again, this all depends on your family dynamics as not all families get along together.
+Again, this depends on family dynamics, as not all families get along.

-If you already have a Will prepared the power of attorney should already have all the information they need unless there’s more you need to tell them in person.
+If you already have a Will prepared, a power of attorney should have all the information they need unless you need more to tell them in person.

 Your Retirement Path Can Change At Any Moment

-While it looks like there are quite a few questions without answers they are all very important.
+While there are quite a few questions without answers, they are all essential.

-You may even have more questions when creating your retirement checklist because our lives are different.
+You may even have more questions when creating your retirement checklist because our lives differ.

-You might even remember reading this blog post down the road and happy that you moved forward with a retirement checklist.
+You might even remember reading this blog post and being happy you moved forward with a retirement checklist.

 Thinking about your future today will give you greater control over your decisions when the time is right.